 Once you’ve built a relationship and have an understanding of their subject and background, this could trigger newsworthy opinion or comment from them.
 Sometimes it’s about simply hearing what the member of faculty has to say, or seeing or hearing an opportunity that you think would be just right for them.

 Knowing each member of faculty’s strengths and responsiveness, and who can deliver newsworthy insights in plain English, helps to harness media opportunities.
 When the deadline is short, you need to know who can respond quickly.
-There have been instances where I’ve sent quick texts to a professor and, in spite of his busy schedule, his rapid replies with sharp witted comments achieved impressive coverage.

 How to manage internal stakeholders